mmtk/mmtk-core/docs/Tutorial.md

 You will need to build multiple versions of the VM in this tutorial.
 1. To select which garbage collector (GC) plan you would like to use in a given build, you can either use the `MMTK_PLAN` environment variable, or the `--features` flag when building the binding.
 For example, using `export MMTK_PLAN=semispace` or `--features semispace` will build using the Semispace GC (the default plan).
-2. The build will always be placed in `mmtk-openjdk/repos/openjdk/build`.
-If you would like to keep a build, rename the old `build` folder.
-You will be able to test these renamed builds by changing the file path in the test command.
-This can be useful for making quick comparisons between GCs.
-Otherwise, deleting the `build` folder before rebuilding will help prevent errors. **TODO: Check if this is actually needed - just adding the plan variable to the folder name or not deleting anything in advance would be easier esp for slower machines, but seemed to cause the build to be incomplete when I was doing the pseudo-tutorial.**
+2. The build will always generate in `mmtk-openjdk/repos/openjdk/build`.
+If you would like to keep a build, you can rename either the `build` folder or the folder generated within it (eg `inux-x86_64-normal-server-$DEBUG_LEVEL`).
+   1. If you rename the internal folder, you *must* add to the start of the folder name, otherwise the build will not generate correctly (e.g. `NOGC_linux-x86_64-normal-server-$DEBUG_LEVEL` will work, but `inux-x86_64-normal-server-$DEBUG_LEVEL-NOGC` will lead to an incomplete build being generated). **I think, at least...**
-2. ALT: **If just the internal folder name needs changing** The build will always generate in `mmtk-openjdk/repos/openjdk/build`.
-If you would like to keep a build, you can change the name of its folder.
-If you used the environment variable `MMTK_PLAN` earlier, adding it to the folder name (eg `linux-x86_64-normal-server-$MMTK_PLAN-$DEBUG_LEVEL`) when generating a build is an easy way to do this.
-If you plan to overwrite a build, deleting the folder you are writing over will help prevent errors.
+   2. Renaming the `build` folder will also work, and is less error-prone than renaming the folder within it.
+   3. If you plan to completely overwrite a build, deleting the folder you are writing over will help prevent errors.
 3. Try building using NoGC.
 If you then run a benchmark test large enough to trigger a collection, such as DeCapo's `lusearch`, it should fail when the collection is triggered with the error message **TODO: Add error message**.
 A small test should complete without problems. **TODO: Find or create mini test!**
 4. Try building using Semispace.
 The DeCapo benchmark should now pass, as garbage will be collected, and the **small test** should run the same as it did for NoGC.